Wix vs Shopify — Which is Better?

 Wix ADI is extremely simple to use, however — so even if it doesn’t quite pull the appropriate content for your site, what it does present will be easy to edit.

 The ‘Wix Editor’ option lets you pick a template, create a structure for your site, and then populate it with content.
-Wix Editor gives you a lot more control over how your site looks and functions than the ‘ADI’ version – and is probably the best version of Wix for most users.
+Wix Editor gives you a lot more control over how your site looks and functions than the ‘ADI’ version – and in my view, is probably the best version of Wix for most users.

 The Wix interface.